-- 1. Write down any three or four-digit number from 000 to 1999 and keep it in a safe place separate from the vehicle. - 2.
-Turn the ignition to ACCESSORY or RUN. - 3.
+- Write down any three or four-digit number from 000 to 1999 and keep it in a safe place separate from the vehicle. - 2.
+Turn the ignition to ACC or ON. - 3.
 Turn the radio off. - 4.
 Press the 1 and 4 buttons together.
 Hold them down until --- shows on the display.
-Next you will use the secret code number which you have written down.
+Next you will use the secret code number which you have written down. - 5.
+Press MN and 000 will appear on the display. - Press MN again to make the last two digits agree with your code. - Press HR to make the first one or two digits agree with your code.

-- 5. Press MN and 000 will appear on the display. - 6.
-Press MN again to make the last two digits agree with your code. - 7.
-Press HR to make the first one or two digits agree with your code. - 8.
-Press AM-FM after you have confirmed that the code matches the secret code you have written down.
-The display will show REP to let you know that you need to repeat Steps 5 through 7 to confirm your secret code. - 9.
-Press AM-FM and this time the display will show SEC to let you know that your radio is secure.
-The LED indicator by the volume control will begin flashing when the ignition is turned off.
+- 8. Press AM-FM after you have confirmed that the code matches the secret code you have written down.
+The display will show REP to let you know that you need to repeat Steps 5 through 7 to confirm your secret code. - Press AM-FM and this time the display will show SEC to let you know that your radio is secure.